rebecca-kleinbart/classroom_assignment/README.md

 ### Constraints
 The constraints for this particular assignment problem came from teacher preferences, administrative preferences (acquired by interviewing teachers and administration professionals), and space limitations of a particular high school.
 Please see appendix ____ for more details, including simplifying assumptions.
 The algorithms considered can all be applied to other constraints by modifying the cost matrices and/or constraints as needed.

-The particular constraints and cost matrices can be found... ***Add exactly where to find this **  and a snippet of the cost matrix is below.
+The particular constraints and entire cost matrices can be found ***Add exactly where to find this **  and a snippet of the cost matrix is below.
 ![Setup screenshot](images/cost_matrix_visual_snippet.png)

 Based on the constraints that emerged, this problem can be reduced to the "transportation problem".
 See here for more details: https://en.wikipedia.org/wiki/Transportation_theory_(mathematics).